Chad–Libya relations: 2010s

 Since the Libyan Civil War in 2011, relations between the two nations have worsened.
 In 2013 Chadian president Idriss Déby accused the new Libyan authorities of allowing Chadian mercenaries to establish camps in Libya from where they plotted attacks into northern Chad.
 Since the second Libyan civil war began between different factions in Libya, mercenaries from Chad and other countries in the region had been taking part in the conflict.
 In August 2016, the Libyan authorities closed their embassy in N'Djamena and recalled its ambassador, Mohammed Khalifa, at the decision of Chad.
 It came after the Chadian foreign ministry expelled 13 Libyan diplomats from Chad.
 According to a statement from the ministry, "We noticed that there are a huge number of administrative and military diplomats working in the embassy.
 Their stay in Chad is unjustified."
 Libya's internationally recognized Government of National Accord noted concerns about over-staffing of Libya's embassies abroad.
 In January 2017, Chad had closed its northern border along Libya as the country's descent into chaos would force some militant fighters to flee into Chad itself.
 As a result, Chad had ordered troop deployments at the border to make efforts to stop any militants fleeing into the country.

+2026

+On 21 February 2026, the Chadian-Libyan joint military force, which both countries view the initiative as an essential step to stabilize the frontier, curb illicit activities, and prevent security threats that undermine the safety of border communities.
+The two brigades in these joint forces are Saddam Haftar's 106th Brigade (Libya) and along with military officials from the Chadian side, worth noting, the forces were able together to take down rebellion of wardougou a Nigerian backed militia attempt.
+Where their leader was caught and killed on 27 February, which escalated until 1 March where the Libyan National Army and Chadian army carried successful operation into Niger..

+While some local sources claim the involvement of the GNU in support of wardougou, such claims are unlikely and possible the movement was linked to the support of 'Joint Technical cooperation' – which is border protection security agreement including both Government of National Unity (Libya) and the Government of National Stability.
+Further supported by the meeting of March 5 between Chadian prime minister Tahir Isso Youssef which was involving appointing new ambassador and "emphasizing the importance of consolidating bilateral relations and supporting areas of joint cooperation in a way that serves the interests of both peoples and contributes to strengthening stability in the region."